nickjbrowning/cscs-docs/docs/access/mfa.md

 Firstly, you will be asked to provide a code that you received by email.
 After this validation step, you will need to scan a QR code with your mobile phone using an application such as Google Authenticator.
 Lastly, you will need to enter the OTP from the authenticator application to complete the registration of your device.
-From then on, two-factor authrentication will be required to access CSCS services and systems.
+From then on, two-factor authentication will be required to access CSCS services and systems.
 A more detailed explanation of the registration process is provided in the next section.

 !!! warning